danielendeg/nugetpackageupdate/specs/HARegion.md

 # Azure API for FHIR - Region deployment and Geo Redundancy considerations

+## Business Justification

-Currently Azure API for FHIR does not give customers option to configure High Availability (HA).
-By the GA time we want to offer customer option to setup Managed service in HA configuration.
+Currently Azure API for FHIR does not give customers option to configure Geo-Redundancy, as it is only deployed in three regions.
+At the GA time we want to offer service in all Hero regions with option to make it Geo-Redundant.
+This is a must if we want customers to host mission critical data in our service.
-Combining region pairing and Ring requirements means that our service would need to be available in most Hero, Hubs and Satellite regions.
-This would inflate our infrastructure complexity and cost.
-For Azure Region Strategy see [Azure Region Strategy](https://microsoft.sharepoint.com/teams/azureecosystem/servicerings/Shared%20Documents/K%20Rings/Azure%20Region%20Strategy.docx?web=1)
+Initially this would be only available in paired regions that we are deployed.
+See Ring 2/1 pairing.

 ## Region pairing map